Neural Integral Equations: Navier-Stokes equations

 The Navier-Stokes equations are partial differential equations that arise in fluid mechanics, where they are used to describe the motion of viscous fluids.
 They are derived from the conservation laws (for momentum and mass) for Newtonian fluids subject to an external force with the addition of pressure and friction forces, where the unknown function indicates the velocity vector of the fluid \cite{chorin1968numerical,fefferman2000existence}.
 Their expression is given by the system

 where $\Delta$ is the Laplacian operator, $f$ is the external force, and $\bold u$ is the unknown velocity function.
 We experiment on the same data set for $\nu = 1e-3$ of \cite{li2020fourier}, which can be found in their GitHub page \footnote{https://github.com/zongyi-li/fourier\_neural\_operator/tree/master/data\_generation/navier\_stokes}.
+They solved the viscous, incompressible $2D$ Navier-Stokes equation for vorticity on the unit torus, hence with periodic boundary conditions.
+The initial time point is sampled from a gaussian distribution.
+The forcing term is a linear combination of sine and cosine functions depending only on space, and independent of time.
+The numerical method for the solution of the equation is pseudospectral, for the vorticity-streamfunction formulation.
+The solver scheme follows the steps: (1) solving the Poisson equation, (2) vorticity is differentiated, (3) the non-linear term is added.
+A Crank-Nicholson update is used to advance time.
+Details can be found in Appendix A.3.3 of \cite{li2020fourier}.

 We use $4000$ instances for training and $1000$ for testing.
 In our tasks, we utilize a single time point to inizialize our model (ANIE) and obtain the full dynamics from a single frame.
 For comparison, we use the minimal number of time points allowed for the other models for comparison.
 This is not always possible, for instance, FNO3D cannot be applied on a single time point, or few time points, as the time convolution needs several time points to produce significant results.
 Despite this significant advantage given to FNO3D, ANIE (ours) still better performs on the prediction of $10$ and $20$ time points.